rmagatti/goto-preview/README.md

 If you have [Vimpeccable](https://github.com/svermeulen/vimpeccable) installed it'll use it to create the mappings, if not, builtin `nvim_set_keymap` will be used.

 ### Supported languages
-Goto Preview comes with Lua and Typescript pre-configured since those are the ones I needed at the time.
-Please do submit a PR to add more pre-configured LSP responses!
+Goto Preview should work with LSP responses for most languages now!
+If something doesn't work as expected, drop an issue and I'll be happy to check it out!

 **Note:** different language servers have potentially different shapes for the result of the `textDocument/definition` and `textDocument/implementation` calls.
 Until more are added one can pass in custom responses through the `lsp_configs` config value.
 Just follow the same pattern returning two values, a `target (string)` and a `cursor_position ({line_num, col_num})`.
 The `data` parameter is the `[1]` of the LSP's `result` of the definition/implementation calls and is what gets passed into the custom `get_config` function.